emarkees/printf/README.md

 #!/bin/bash
-A collaborative project with semion
+A collaborative project by Adeyemi Olusola and  Simon Chukwuebuka